Imagine gathering with friends and family around an inviting, crackling fire built in your own backyard firepit. What could be cozier?

 Check Local Restrictions

 Before you build, check on local permitting requirements.
 Some municipalities require a building permit even for simple firepits of this type that are not serviced by a gas line.
 If your home is part of a homeowners' association (HOA), you may be required to seek permission from the HOA board before building the firepit.
-Also check on restrictions about exposed fires in your area.
+Also check on restrictions about exposed fires in your area as well as required clearances around a firepit.

 Find a Suitable Location

-Locate the firepit well away from the house.
-Be sure to stay clear of windows that often get opened, as well as any kind of fan intakes and air conditioning units.
+Locate the firepit well away from the house or any combustible materials such as fences and trees.
+Also stay clear of windows that often get opened, as well as any kind of fan intakes and air conditioning units.

 Mark the Area